imsathiya17/imsathiya17/README.md

 I'm a skilled data engineer and full-stack developer with a passion for technology.
 I excel at designing robust solutions and working with various programming languages, frameworks, and databases.

 Outside of work, I enjoy music, tennis, and cricket.
-I'm open to opportunities for work, mentorship, freelance projects, and collaborations.
+I'm open to opportunities for work, freelance projects, and collaborations.

 Interested in AI, Blockchain, and Cloud based technologies.